 - Blocked (NODATA): Network traffic is blocked with no data regarding the domain's existence.

-- Blocked (DROP): Network traffic is that are dropped, with no information provided to the requesting service.
+- Blocked (DROP): Network traffic is dropped, with no information provided to the requesting service.

-- Pass-Through: Network traffic is that are allowed to pass through to the requested system.
+- Pass-Through: Network traffic may access the requested system.

 - Advanced Target Settings: